-After this week’s announcement, the three plans will remain in place with altered benefits.
-A fourth plan, Platinum, was also introduced this week and includes the most benefits, including ride-again privileges for select rides and access to other SeaWorld Parks.
+After last week’s announcement, the three plans will remain in place with altered benefits.
+A fourth plan, Platinum, was also introduced last week and includes the most benefits, including ride-again privileges for select rides and access to other SeaWorld Parks.

 Current park members will have to change to an updated membership plan once their current plans expire 12 months after they were purchased.
 Park officials said they have no plans to raise rates on existing members.

 The changes initially sparked some confusion among members, and many voiced their concerns on the Parkfans.net online forum.

 “We were surprised it happened so soon after the initial roll-out,” said Nicole Pelletti, administrator on the ParksFan.net forum and Premier plan member.
 “We thought we’d get at least a year before they changed it.”